FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/PaintingMaskTextures.md

 []

 Furthest to the left is the Add Vegetation tool, which you use to draw in new vegetation.
 This is the most basic tool and the one you'll always use first.
 It writes in both the selected types and the scale, and will overwrite any existing data.
-Just mouse over the object, then click anywhere you want to add your type.
+Just mouse over the object, then click anywhere you want to draw in your type.
 You'll see it instantly.

 []

 The next one is Erase Vegetation, which is the obvious counterpart to Add Vegetation.
 It disables the Palette and Scale windows entirely, because all it does is remove any vegetation it's used on.
-If the brush has falloff it will be used to scale vegetation in it towards zero.
+If the brush is not entirely opaque because of its falloff or texture then it will scale vegetation towards zero instead.

 []